norok2/pymrt/README.rst

-This work is licensed through the terms and conditions of the `GPLv3+ <http://www.gnu.org/licenses/gpl-3.0.html>`_ The use of this software for scientific purpose leading to a publication should be acknowledged through citation of the upcoming paper.
+This work is licensed through the terms and conditions of the `GPLv3+ <http://www.gnu.org/licenses/gpl-3.0.html>`_ The use of this software for scientific purpose leading to a publication should be acknowledged through citation of the following reference:

+**Metere, R., Möller, H.E., 2017.
+PyMRT and DCMPI: Two New Python Packages for MRI Data Analysis, #3816: Proceedings of the 25th Annual Meeting & Exhibition of the International Society for Magnetic Resonance in Medicine (ISMRM), Honolulu, Hawaii, USA.**

 Acknowledgements
 ----------------